Co occurring Disorders and Dual Diagnosis

 Expand list

-Dual diagnosis is when a person suffering from Substance Use Disorder is diagnosed with a co-occurring mental health disorder.
+Dual diagnosis definition: When a person suffering from substance use disorder is dually diagnosed with a co-occurring mental health disorder.
 Illnesses such as depression, bipolar disorder, and anxiety have long been linked to drug and alcohol addiction.
 When entering drug or alcohol rehab, in order to achieve sobriety, it is vital for both issues to be addressed in tandem.

-It is very common for people with Substance Use Disorder to concurrently be struggling with serious mental health issues.
-Data shows that mental illnesses in all of its forms, including both anxiety disorders like PTSD and mental disorders such bipolar disorder, manifest at significantly higher rates in people suffering from addiction than the general population.
-Furthermore, people with Serious Mental Illness (SMI) are at an even higher risk for addiction.
+It is very common for people with substance use disorder to be struggling with serious mental health issues concurrently.
+Data shows that mental illnesses in all of their forms, including both anxiety disorders like PTSD, and mental disorders such as bipolar disorder, manifest at significantly higher rates in people suffering from addiction than in the general population.
+Furthermore, people with serious mental illness (SMI) are at an even higher risk for addiction.

 The Journal of the American Medical Association reports that nearly 50% of people with serious mental disorders are affected by addiction.
 SMI is defined by the National Institute of Mental Health (NIH) as a mental, behavioral, or emotional disorder resulting in serious functional impairment, which substantially interferes with or limits one or more major life activities.
 These include major depression, schizophrenia, and bipolar disorder, among others.
 Almost a quarter of individuals diagnosed have a SUD as well.